DingFei1/Music-Controller/README.md

 # Music Controller
+It is a web-based music controller system.<br>
+The system is built using a **React–Django** architecture.<br>
 You can follow the instructions in the rest of this manual to build and run the program.
-If you encounter any problems during initialization or execution, feel free to contact [Fei Ding].<br><br>
+If you encounter any problems during initialization or execution, feel free to contact [Fei Ding](https://github.com/DingFei1).<br><br>

 ## Initialise Project
 #### Backend (Django)